Marek Napierala, Ph.D.

 Jill S. Napierala, Ph.D.

-Research Interests: Mechanisms of repeat expansion in FRDA, modeling FRDA using iPSC-derived cells, genome editing and regulation of gene expression, developing therapeutic strategies for FRDA
+Research Interests: Genome editing and developing therapeutic strategies for FRDA

 Shibani Mukherjee, Ph.D.